Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Experiments

-\textbf{Methods Settings} \\ The we use aforementioned calibration methods for the uncalibrated inverse propensity scoring and select the neural collaborative filtering (\textit{NeuMF}) as the recommendation base method~\cite{he2017neural}.
-We also denote the representative IPS models with and without calibration methods: \begin{itemize} \item For \textit{raw} method~\cite{swaminathan2015self}, we train the uncalibrated IPS method for recommendation on data missing not at random. \item For \textit{MC dropout}~\cite{gal2016dropout}, we keep the dropout on during the inference stage.
-For a testing user-item pair, we put it in the propensity model and inference ten times and average all the results to get a calibrated propensity score.
+To ensure consistency with the CVR prediction task, we preprocess the three datasets using methods established in previous studies~\cite{guo2021enhanced,saito2020doubly,dai2022generalized}.
+Here are the specific steps: \begin{enumerate}[(1)] \item The conversion label $r_{u,i}$ is assigned a value of 1 if the rating for the user-item pair is greater than or equal to 4; otherwise it is assigned a value of 0. \item Similarly, the click label $o_{u,i}$ is set to 1 if user $u$ has rated item $i$, and 0 otherwise. \item We obtain the post-click conversion datasets as $\{(u,i,r_{u,i}) | o_{u,i} = 1, \forall (u,i) \in \mathcal{D}\}$ \end{enumerate} Subsequently, we randomly split both datasets into training and validation sets.
+For MNAR ratings, 90\% of the ratings are allocated to the training set, while the remaining 10\% are reserved for the validation set.
+The MAR ratings are kept separate and used as a test set for evaluation purposes.

-\item For \textit{deep ensembles}~\cite{lakshminarayanan2017simple}, we initialize ten models with different random initializations.
-Besides, we randomly shuffle the training dataset for each model.
-To get calibrated results, a tested by these 10 models, and results are averaged.
+\textbf{Calibration Methods Settings} \\ We employ the aforementioned calibration methods for the uncalibrated inverse propensity score and select Neural Collaborative Filtering (\textit{NeuMF}) as the base recommendation method~\cite{he2017neural}.
+We denote the representative IPS models with and without calibration as follows: \begin{itemize} \item \textbf{Raw Method:} We train a raw propensity estimation model that is not calibrated. \item \textbf{MC Dropout}~\cite{gal2016dropout}: Dropout is kept active during the inference stage.
+For a given user-item pair during testing, we pass it through the propensity model ten times with dropout active, averaging the results to obtain a calibrated propensity score. \item \textbf{Deep Ensembles}~\cite{lakshminarayanan2017simple}: We initialize ten models with different random seeds and shuffle the training dataset independently for each model.
+During testing, we aggregate predictions from these ten models and average the results to obtain calibrated propensity scores. {\item \textbf{Dual Focal Loss}\cite{tao2023dual}: We implement the Dual Focal Loss with a gamma parameter of 2.0 to train the propensity model.
+The loss function considers both the probability of the target label and the highest probability among all other labels that are smaller than the target probability, which helps to achieve better calibration.} \item \textbf{Platt Scaling}~\cite{platt1999probabilistic}: We optimize the cross-entropy loss using LBFGS to learn parameters \( b \) and \( c \) in Eqn.~\ref{eqn:platt} for calibrating the propensity scores. \end{itemize}